Graduate Assistantships

 ADVERTISE THE POSITION AND SEARCH FOR APPLICANTS

 The hiring process for graduate assistants varies by department.
-Generally, you should have a clear job description that also outlines pay, tuition, and insurance benefits.
-If your position is going to be work-study funded, be sure to include that in the description.
+Here is the template you should use for building the job description for the assistantship.
 You can post the job listing to CareerLink, your department’s website, and our funding opportunities page (email the description to Amanda Rose at amanda.rose@maine.edu).
-You can also advertise the position via email.
+Feel free to advertise the position via email if you wish.

 Step 2